igwed93/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multpile permission adds execute permission to the owner and the group owner, and read permission to other users to the file 'hello'
 7-everybody adds execution permission for everybody!
-8-James_Bond revokes all permissions from the owner and group owner, but grants users all access
+8-James_Bond revokes all permissions from the owner and group owner, but grants users all access 9-John_Doe grants all permisons to owne, read and execute permission to group owner, and then write and excute permission to other users